24 August, 2024

 Consignment means that people bring their clothes to the shop and receive a revenue share when an item of clothing is sold.
 What is not sold goes back to the person or is donated.
 How the revenue is split depends on the concept of the shop and the value of the clothing.
 Often around 40% is paid out.
 This way, the shop bears less risk.
 We have developed Circle-Hand specifically for this purpose in order to make the processes involved as simple and automated as possible.
 The consignment is used for all types of secondhand, but is currently particularly popular for children's and luxury clothing.

-4. Direct buy from individuals
+4. Direct purchase from individuals

 Some shops also buy the clothes directly from individuals in their neighbourhood.
 The shop then takes on more risk and can therefore pay less for the clothes.
 However, people are often happy to be able to sell their items quickly and easily.
 Here too, our Circle-Hand software can save you a lot of time.